10 Best Torque Screwdrivers 2023 – Reviews & Top Picks

-One of the most obvious differences between these devices is the range of torque measurements that they can be set to.
+One of the most apparent differences between these devices is the range of torque measurements that they can be set to.
 Of the tools that we tested, the average torque range is from 10-50 in-lb.
-We think this is a pretty good place to start as it will cover most of the situations you’re likely to find yourself in.
+We think this is a pretty good place to start, as it will cover most of the situations you’re likely to find yourself in.

 However, there are times when you need something with different capabilities.
 If you’re working with larger fasteners, you might need higher torque settings.
 For working with fine electronics, you might need lower settings instead.

 We’ve seen torque screwdrivers that work in such low-torque ranges that they measure the force in centinewton meters instead of newton meters or in-lb.
 On the other hand, we’ve seen torque screwdrivers that went up to 65 in-lb.

 To get a tool with the right torque range, first, determine what you plan to use it for.
 Then, figure out the torque rating of the fasteners on those types of devices, and you’ll know precisely which torque measurements you need.